-- A design-led white paper exploring responses to anti-government populism.
+- A research and design-led white paper exploring responses to anti-government populism.

 - A reference document for rebuilding trust in public institutions through direct dialogue.